Today's Articles

 The Dillard story begins with the American Missionary Association of the Congregational Church.
 It founded Straight University, and the Freedman's Aid Society of the Methodist Episcopal Church established Union Normal School.
 Straight University and Union Normal School were renamed Straight College and New Orleans University.
 Initially, both institutions offered instruction on the elementary level, soon expanding to include the secondary, collegiate, and professional levels.
 Gilbert Academy, a secondary school, was a unit of New Orleans University.
 Straight operated a law department from 1874 to 1886.

 In 1889, New Orleans University opened a Medical Department, including a pharmacy and nursing schools.
 The Medical Department was named Flint Medical College, and the affiliated hospital was named the Sarah Goodridge Hospital and Nurse Training School.
-The medical college was discontinued in 1911, but the hospital, including the nursing school, was continued under the name of Flint-Goodridge Hospital.
+The medical college was discontinued in 1911, but the hospital, including the nursing school, was continued under Flint-Goodridge Hospital.

 On June 6, 1930, New Orleans University and Straight College merged to form Dillard University, which elected to follow the practices of the two-parent institutions in making no distinction as to race, religion, or sex in the admission of students or the selection of faculty.
-The trustees of Dillard elected to continue as a part of the University the hospital's work but not that of Gilbert Academy.
+The trustees of Dillard elected to continue as a part of the University's hospital's work but not that of Gilbert Academy.
 The latter continued operation as a separate institution under the sponsorship of the Board of Education of the Methodist Church until 1949.
 The University operated Flint-Goodridge Hospital of Dillard University from 1932 until 1983.

 In September 1935, Dillard University began instruction on a new site with a new physical plant.
 The University was named in honor of James Hardy Dillard, whose distinguished service in the education of African Americans in the South forms an important chapter in the history of American education.
 Notable alumni include Ruth Simmons, Joseph Lowery, and Geneva Southall.